Naaman Forest High School: Building trades

-Building trades classes expose students to the construction field.
+Building-trades classes expose students to the construction field.
 Each year, the project constructs a three-bedroom, two-bath house that is given to Garland Habitat.
 The house is built on the school campus and then it is moved to its home site within the city of Garland.

 Medical

 Naaman Forest also has a career-preparatory program known as clinical rotations.
 Through this, students receive on-site training at Presbyterian Hospital Dallas, Doctors Hospital at White Rock, and Baylor Hospital in Plano.
-In addition, Naaman is the site for GISD's EMT and pharmacy technician certification programs.
+In addition, Naaman is the site for GISD's emergency medical technician and pharmacy technician certification programs.
 Many clinical students participate in Health Occupation Students of America.

 Achievements

 Naaman received a Golden Performance Award from TEA for comparable improvement in math performance for the 2007-2008 school year.
 NFHS has been recognized by Newsweek as one of the top 1000 high schools in the nation based on Advanced Placement scores.
 In 2010 and 2011, the Naaman Forest Marching Band won its 20th and 21st consecutive First Division UIL ratings under the direction of band directors Larry Schnitzer, Gregory Taylor, and Matt Rush.

 In 2011, the Naaman Forest Jazz Band became an award-winning jazz band, taking second place at the UTA Jazz Festival and first place at the TCU Jazz Festival under the direction of Jazz Band Director Gregory Taylor.

 In 2012, the Jazz Band repeated its second-place finish at the UTA Jazz Festival.
 Also, Taylor was awarded "Outstanding Director".

-Naaman's Basketball team in 2011-2012 went to the Final Four State Finals, but in the end lost to Flower Mound Marcus.
-With this, Naaman Forest's basketball team is recognized as 10-5A District Champions, Bi-district Champions, Area Champions, and Region II Champions.

 Sports

 Naaman Forest High School is most well known for its basketball team, which has been a very strong competitor for state titles throughout the history of the school.
+Naaman's basketball team in 2011-2012 went to the Final Four state finals, but in the end lost to Flower Mound Marcus.
+With this, Naaman Forest's basketball team is recognized as 10-5A District Champions, Bidistrict Champions, Area Champions, and Region II Champions.

-Naaman offers basketball, baseball, cross country, golf, tennis, softball, track, football, volleyball, and soccer.
-Naaman competed in the University Interscholastic League Class 5A classification for the 2013-2014 school year, but joined UIL's new Class 6A classification for the 2014-2015 school year.
+Naaman offers basketball, baseball, cross country, golf, tennis, softball, track and field, football, volleyball, and soccer.
+Naaman competed in the University Interscholastic League Class 5A classification for the 2013-2014 school year, but joined UIL's new Class 6A classification beginning in the 2014-2015 school year.